FluxML/fluxml.github.io/gsoc.md

 Previous work include [TensorBoard.jl](https://github.com/zenna/Tensorboard.jl) and [UniversalTensorBoard.jl](https://github.com/oxinabox/UniversalTensorBoard.jl).

-Useful skills are:
+For the application it would be useful to build familiarity with:
-- Deep familarity with julia logging system
+- The Julia logging system
-- Familarity with Protobuf and ProtoBuf.jl
+- Protobuf and ProtoBuf.jl
-- Familarity with TensorBoard as used in e.g. python
+- TensorBoard as used in e.g. python

 Mentors: [Lyndon White](https://github.com/oxinabox)